 Pros

-- Suitable for running and fast hiking
+- Suitable for running and cycling

 - Part of Montane’s more sustainable range